4GeeksAcademy/master-javascript-programming-exercises/exercises/056-getAllElementsButFirst/README.md

 ## 📝 Instructions:

 1. Write a function called `getAllElementsButFirst`.
-Given an array, `getAllElementsButFirst` returns an array with all the elements but not the first.
+Given an array, `getAllElementsButFirst` returns a **NEW** array with all the elements but not the first.

 ## 📎 Example: